 Element's materials testing laboratories provide testing to ASTM E606, the standard test method for strain-controlled fatigue testing.
 This specification is typically used for low-cycle endurance testing, where components are subjected to mechanical cyclic plastic strains that cause fatigue failure within a short number of cycles.

 Low cycle fatigue testing is performed using a tension-compression endurance testing machine.
-The suspect material is first machined into cylindrical test specimens of either a uniform-gage or an hour-glass shape.
+The subject material is first machined and longitudinally polished or ground into cylindrical or flat test specimens with a uniform-gage section.
 The samples are then loaded into the test frame and subjected to a repeated stress under a constant strain rate in accordance with ASTM E606.
 Extensometers are used to control strain range by measuring deformation in the gage section of the specimen.

 Typical low cycle fatigue tests are targeted to run no more than 100,000 cycles.
 Test frequency typically ranges between 1Hz and 5Hz, depending on material and requirements.
 By testing multiple specimens at varying strain levels, S/N or strain-life curves can be developed for the material.
 ASTM E606 recommends testing at least 10 samples to gain statistical confidence in strain-life curves.